RemiBou/remibou.github.io/_posts/2018-8-23-Client-side-validation-withBlazor-and-DataAnnotations.md

     }
 ```

-- The validation were already here because I already do server side validation
+- The validation were already here because I already do server side validation <hich is called automaticaly on my ApiController

-Then I create a service that will call the validation and because we are in a GUI app (where object are long lived), I am using C# event for propagating validation errors.
+Then I create a service that will call the validation .Because we are in a GUI app (where object are long lived), I am using C# event for propagating validation errors.
 I made this choice for making the developer experience easier : he won't have to manage the validator creation, just add the label on the right place.

 ```cs
  /// <summary>